charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 **CUE Handler**

-😳 I wasn't able to implement this in CUE
+😳 I wasn't able to implement this in CUE.
+Please let me know if you can think of a way to do this!

 **[Polar Handler](https://github.com/charlieegan3/logic-authz-dsl-playground/blob/main/internal/handlers/polar/create_friend_request.go)**